GoogleCloudPlatform/community/tutorials/cloud-iot-rtdp/index.md

     Warning: This tutorial includes a public/private key pair for testing purposes.
 Do not use this pair in a production environment.

-## Create threshold values in Cloud Datastore
+## Create threshold values in Datastore

-In this section, you insert threshold values for each of the devices, registered in the IoT Core Device Manager, in Cloud Datastore.
+In this section, you insert threshold values for each of the devices, registered in the IoT Core Device Manager, in Datastore.

-1. In Cloud Shell, run a Python script to insert the device objects into Cloud Datastore:
+1. In Cloud Shell, run a Python script to insert the device objects into Datastore:

     ```sh
     export GCLOUD_PROJECT=$PROJECT